-(vii) Coordinated services program (CSP) information as specified by ODJFS.
+(vii) Coordinated services program (CSP) information as specified by ODM.

 (c) Information concerning a member's right to formulate, at the member's option, advance directives including a description of applicable state law.

-(d) A letter informing members at a minimum of:
+(d) A letter informing each member at a minimum of:

-(i) The new member materials issued by the MCP, what action members are to take if they have not yet received those materials, and how to access the MCP's provider directory;
+(i) The new member materials issued by the MCP, what action the member should take if he or she has not yet received those materials, and how to access the MCP's provider directory;